etiennetack/etiennetack.github.io/content/about.md

-His PhD, entitled Development of Hybrid Agent-Based Environmental Applications, Guided by Data Sciences, is supervised by [Frederic Flouvat](https://flouvat.github.io/), Associate Professor in computer science at the [Aix-Marseille Institute of Technology](https://iut.univ-amu.fr/en/), and co-directed by [Jean Marie Fotsing](https://isea.unc.nc/membres/fotsing/), Professor in geography at the UNC.
+His PhD, entitled Development of Hybrid Agent-Based Environmental Applications, Guided by Data Sciences, is supervised by [Frederic Flouvat](https://flouvat.github.io/), Professor in computer science at the
+[Aix-Marseille Institute of Technology](https://iut.univ-amu.fr/en/), and co-directed by [Jean Marie Fotsing](https://isea.unc.nc/membres/fotsing/), Professor in geography at the UNC.